 An RFI is a document an agency issues to gain general information about a vendor, company, project or service within an industry.
 The goal of a request for information is to reduce the number of ambiguities that an agency faces prior to contracting with a vendor.
 Not only does it save the agency money by helping them define their project’s scope of work, but it also helps them reduce any unclear goals when that project goes out to bid.

 When an RFI is issued, agencies will post them publicly.
 They may also choose to send them directly to known vendors within that sector.
 However, if this is the first time the contracting entity is procuring this product or service, the entity may not know any vendors or suppliers in the space.
 In that instance, they use the RFI to gain further knowledge of vendors within the given sector.

 Why Are RFIs Necessary?

 Every RFI is different in format and structure.
 But, the goal of the RFI is the same — to use vendor responses to clearly help determine the project’s full Scope of Work.
-But, agencies may not know what that full Scope of Work includes yet.
-When vendors review RFIs, keep in mind that the Scope of Work may be vague and questions may be unclear.
-This is an opportunity to sway agencies towards utilizing your product or service as their problem’s solution.
+However, agencies may not know what that full Scope of Work includes.
+When vendors review RFIs, keep in mind that the Scope of Work may be vague, and questions may be unclear.
+This is an opportunity to sway agencies towards utilizing your product or service as the solution to their problem.